CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab03-Gettingstarted.md

 ## Explanation of Components

+1. **Azure AI Foundry Resource**: The core service provisioned in the Azure portal that connects to Azure AI services, hosts deployed models, and manages secure access via system-assigned identities.
+It serves as the foundation for creating projects, deploying models, and integrating AI capabilities.

-1. **Azure AI Foundry Project**: The main workspace where you organize your AI solutions.
-It acts as a hub for managing deployed models, configuring project settings, and controlling access to resources.
+2. **Azure AI Foundry Project**: The workspace where you deploy and manage models, configure project-level settings, create prompt flows, and access endpoints and authorization keys.
+This is where all model-related operations, including deployment, testing, and orchestration, occur.

-2. **Models and Endpoints**: Deployed AI models, like gpt-4.1, are accessible via endpoints and secured with authorization keys.
-These endpoints allow client applications to interact with the models programmatically.
+3. **Models and Endpoints**: AI models such as **gpt-4.1** and **Phi-4-mini-instruct** are deployed within the project and exposed through endpoints.
+Endpoints enable applications or prompt flows to interact with the models programmatically while ensuring secure access via keys.

+4. **Prompt Flow**: A configurable workflow that orchestrates prompts, inputs, and outputs for a generative AI model.
+It allows you to define interactions, integrate system instructions, and process user queries to automate AI-assisted tasks.

-3. **Chat Playground**: An interactive interface within the Foundry project that lets you experiment with your models.
-You can provide instructions, run queries, and observe model responses, which helps in testing and refining AI behavior before integration.
+5. **Chat Playground**: An interactive interface for testing deployed models and prompt flows.
+Users can input queries, provide system instructions, observe responses, and iteratively refine model behavior before integrating it into applications.

+6. **Storage Integration and Authorization**: Blob storage connected via managed identities ensures that prompt flows and projects can securely read and store assets required for AI operations, maintaining controlled access to sensitive data.

 # Getting Started with lab